-Rittman Mead Lineage Tool analyses ODI Mappings and produces neat visualisations of source-to-target mappings.
-The Lineage Tool is quick to set up and easy to run.
+Rittman Mead Lineage Toolkit analyses ODI Mappings and produces neat visualisations of source-to-target mappings.
+The Lineage Toolkit is quick to set up and easy to run.

 Running the Lineage Tool

-The Lineage Tool connects to an ODI Work Repository via the ODI Java SDK.
+The Lineage Toolkit connects to an ODI Work Repository via the ODI Java SDK.
 This means the tool will connect to the ODI repository in the same way ODI Studio does.
-(The Tool has no dependency on the ODI Studio.)
+(The Toolkit has no dependency on the ODI Studio.)

-The Tool scans through ODI Repository Projects and Folders, looking for Mappings.
+The Toolkit scans through ODI Repository Projects and Folders, looking for Mappings.
 For each Mapping it traces all Attributes (columns) in Target Datastores (tables) to their Source Datastores and Attributes.

 Exploring the Lineage

 Lineage explorations starts from a Landing page that gives a summary of the Lineage content.

 Lineage content is offered at 4 levels of granularity: Column, Table, Schema and Project.

 Column and Table names, Schemas and Projects are navigable hyperlinks.